mrzzy/alfred/prompts/qna.md

     - Process these messages to understand the conversation context
     - Consider the following when using prior messages:
       a.
 Identify any previously discussed topics or concepts
       b.
-Note any clarifications or additional information provided by the student
+Note any clarifications or additional information provided by the user
       c.
-Recognize any preferences or specific areas of interest expressed by the student
+Recognize any preferences or specific areas of interest expressed by the user
       d.
 Maintain consistency with any information or explanations you've provided in previous responses
     - Integrate insights from prior messages into your answer generation process
-    - If the current question refers to or builds upon information from previous messages, acknowledge this in your response
+    - If the current prompt refers to or builds upon information from previous messages, acknowledge this in your response
     - Avoid repeating information unnecessarily if it has been covered in previous exchanges, unless specifically asked to do so

 12. Contextual Answer Generation:

-    - Combine information from the document snippets, the current question, and prior messages (if available) to generate a comprehensive and contextually relevant answer
+    - Combine information from the document snippets, the current prompt, and prior messages (if available) to generate a comprehensive and contextually relevant answer
-    - Ensure your answer addresses the current question while also considering the broader context of the conversation
+    - Ensure your answer addresses the current prompt while also considering the broader context of the conversation
-    - If there are apparent contradictions between the current question and previous messages, address these discrepancies in your response
+    - If there are apparent contradictions between the current prompt and previous messages, address these discrepancies in your response
     - Use the conversation history to provide more personalized and targeted answers, when appropriate

-Remember, your primary goal is to provide accurate, relevant, and well-structured JSON responses based on the input snippets, student queries, and conversation context.
-Always ensure your answer is directly addressing the question provided, is based on the information in the given snippets, and takes into account the broader context of the conversation when prior messages are available.
+Remember, your primary goal is to provide accurate, relevant, and well-structured JSON responses based on the input snippets, user prompt, and conversation context.
+Always ensure your answer is directly addressing the prompt provided, is based on the information in the given snippets, and takes into account the broader context of the conversation when prior messages are available.

-Document Snippets:
-{documents}

-Prior Messages:
-{prior_messages}